-No Modernism Without Lesbian Centers Lesbian Life in the Cultural Landscape of Modernism
+No Modernism Without Lesbians Centers Lesbian Life in the Cultural Landscape of Modernism

 Author: Anne Charles

 Diana Souhami’s deliberately provocative title points to the nature of her project: to place lesbian life and work prominently in the cultural landscape of modernism.
 Literary modernism is favored in the analysis, though the lesbians Souhami discusses also participated to varying degrees in modernist painting, music, theater, and architecture.
 The writer expands her definition of modernism to embrace a nonconformist lifestyle, particularly in the case of Natalie Clifford Barney.
 Besides railway heiress Barney, the writer also considers shipping scion Bryher, the chosen name of Annie Winifred Ellerman.
 Sylvia Beach, owner of the legendary bookstore Shakespeare and Company and the only member of the group who was not independently wealthy, is also considered along with experimental writer and art collector Gertrude Stein.
 As the reader may probably surmise, the setting is Paris where each figure lived and worked for most of her life.
 Three women were U.S. expatriates; Bryher was originally from the U.K. After a short introduction, the book is divided into four sections, each devoted to the life and loves of these chosen figures.